Who are the homeless?

 Lawless activity is never tolerated at the Warming Station or Day Center.
 Any violation of the law is reported promptly to the police.
 If it becomes known that an individual has an outstanding warrant for their arrest the police are notified.
 This not only helps keep our facilities safe, but also is in the individual's best interest.
 Guests who violate the law are normally trespassed from the facilities.
 The police are always welcome at all Neighbor 2 Neighbor facilities.

-As of the 2015 season there has never been a serious incident at the Warming Station or Day Center.
-No guest or volunteer has ever been assaulted or seriously threatened inside either facility.
-There has been a handful of minor incidents of disorderly conduct since the Warming Station opened.
+As of the 2025 -2026 season there has never been a serious incident at the Warming Station or Day Center.
+No guest or volunteer has ever been assaulted inside either operation.
+There have been several minor incidents of disorderly conduct and harassment since the Warming Station opened 15 years ago.
+These have resulted in disciplinary actions, usually in the form of trespasses from N2N facilities for a period of time.
 The police have arrested a small number of individuals for outstanding warrants at the station.
-In 2014 there was one incident involving harrassment between guests outside but on the grounds of the facility.
-To date the most serious incident occurred after the station closed in 2014.
-Unfortunately a former guest broke into the facility and damaged the camera system.
-He was subsequently apprehended due to an alert neighbor.
+A few guests have required police involvement in trespasses.

 Volunteers come from many different backgrounds.
 Some are associated with local churches.
 Others belong to service clubs.
 Many are just concerned citizens with no particular affiliation other than a desire to help those who are less fortunate.
 While many volunteers are motivated by their faith, others are motivated by personal philosophy or ethics.
 We are a coalition of concerned citizens representing diverse beliefs but committed to the mission of Neighbor 2 Neighbor.
 Volunteers at the Warming Station and Day Center must fill out an application, pass a background check and receive training.
 See thevolunteer sectionfor more information.